Gibbatron/Gibbatron.github.io/rnaseq-course-d1.md

 ---
 ---

-- Open a shell on your PC.
+- Open VSCode, click on 'Terminal' at the top of your screen and select 'New Terminal'.
 - Find out where you are.
 - Find where the unix-practical directory is.
 - Move into the unix-practical directory and list the contents.